China dissident Liu's condition critical, breathing failing, hospital says

 "So long as Liu is still breathing and conscious, we should keep calling for him to be released and go abroad with Liu Xia, even if it is the last thing he does," Hu said.

-Taiwan's President Tsai Ing-wen said on Twitter that the self-ruled island that China claims as its own, was closely following reports that Liu was in critical condition.

-"I call on Beijing to free Liu Xiaobo and allow him to seek treatment wherever he wishes.
-Taiwan willing to provide any medical assistance," she said.
+Taiwan's President Tsai Ing-wen said on Twitter that the self-ruled island, which China claims as its own, called on Beijing to free Liu and Taiwan was willing to provide medical assistance.

 Liu's friends voiced suspicion about the hospital's earlier statement, which suggested a worsening of his health soon after two foreign doctors said he was well enough to travel abroad.